 The Nurse Aide course prepares individuals to work in long-term care facilities (LTC) and hospitals.
 For acceptance into ADN and PN programs, the Nurse Aide course is required.
 Emphasis in the course is on students achieving a basic level of knowledge and demonstrating skills to provide safe, effective patient care.
 The course has been developed in six units of study.
-The theory portion includes 30 hours of classroom time and 15 hours of laboratory practice.
+The theory portion includes 35 hours of classroom time and 20 hours of laboratory practice.
 The clinical experience includes 30 hours in a nursing facility.
+Certification requires identification with a social security number and government issued identification.

 Entrance Requirements for Nurse Aide: